sql-machine-learning/elasticdl/docs/designs/ps_design.md

 ### Some pseudocode

-Here is the pseudocode for a worker to pull variable from the PS:
+Here is the pseudocode for a worker to pull variable from the PS.
+If the non-embedding variables are not initialized, the PS will tell the worker to initialize them and report to the PS.

 ```python
 class PServer(elasticdl_pb2_grpc.PServerServicer):